 We will investigate reports of dangerous buildings or structures.
-Examples include loose tiles on roofs, unstable walls, and buildings damaged by fire or a crash.
+Examples include unstable walls, loose tiles on roofs and buildings damaged by fire or a crash.
+If you are concerned about a building, get in touch and report it.

 In an emergency...